Constrained multi-objective optimization of process design parameters in settings with scarce data: an application to adhesive bonding: Introduction

 \end{itemize}

 The remainder of this article is organized as follows.
-Section \ref{sec:moo} discusses the main concepts in multi-objective optimization, while Section \ref{sec:problem} describes the bonding process problem under study.
-Section \ref{sec:moo-meth} details the main concepts of Bayesian optimization, and the proposed algorithm.
-Section \ref{sec:experiment_design} discusses the design of experiments, while Section \ref{sec:results} compares the results with those of competing evolutionary algorithms (constrained NSGA-II, C-MOEA/D, C-TAEA, C-MOPSO).
-Section \ref{sec:conclusions} summarizes the findings and highlights some future research directions.
+Section \ref{sec:moo} discusses the main concepts in multi-objective optimization, followed by a description of the bonding process problem under study.
+Section \ref{sec:moo-meth} details the relevant background in Bayesian optimization, and the proposed algorithms.
+Section \ref{sec:experiment_design} discusses the design of experiments, while Section \ref{sec:results} discusses the results.
+Finally, Section \ref{sec:conclusions} summarizes the findings and highlights some future research directions.